Could Not Load Files or Assembly System.Web.Helpers

 Could not load files or assembly System.Web.Helpers are one of many kinds of errors and their solutions are always similar.
 There are two major causes of these kinds of errors though:

 One: when a 32-bit application is trying to use a 64-bit IIS.
 If the operating system on your computer is 64-bit and you are trying to run a 32-bit application and the 32-bit application isn’t enabled on the IIS these kinds of errors will occur.
 Logically, the solution will be that you enable the 32-bit application on IIS.
 That is logical.

 Another way to solve the problem is by making the application compatible with the bit of the operating system on your computer.
 So dive right in and implement these solutions one after another.

 Enable 32-Bit Application On IIS To Fix Could Not Load File or Assembly System.Web.Helpers Error

-So now you’ll go back to the list of Application pool below the main directory at the left hand side of the screen.
+So now you’ll go back to the list of Application pools below the main directory at the left-hand side of the screen.

 Change The Target Platform of the Application

 Please note: only implement this solution if the first one doesn’t work.
 On the right-hand side, right-click on the project name and select Properties.
 In the Properties section, locate the Build menu and change the Configuration to the right option.